Board of Directors

 BCom, LLB (Hons), MCom (Hons), LLM, PhD, Grad Dip Fin SIA, CA, FCPA, FFin

-Tyrone Carlin is Professor of Financial Regulation and Reporting at the University of Sydney.
-He has held a variety of prior senior academic appointments including Deputy Vice-Chancellor (Registrar) at the University of Sydney, Co-Dean of the University of Sydney Business School, Dean of Law at Macquarie University and Director of Academic Programs at Macquarie Graduate School of Management.
-Professor Carlin teaches in the areas of financial reporting and management, corporate acquisitions and reconstructions and corporate and commercial law, and has published more than 100 scholarly articles in his areas of expertise.
-He has been engaged as a consultant by a substantial number of leading corporations, professional services and Government organisations.
-He is a director of University Admissions Centre NSW & ACT, and the Urological Society of Australia and New Zealand.
-Professor Carlin is a member of the Audit Committee and Risk and Compliance Committee, Marketing and Member Relations Strategy, and Large Exposures Committees.
+Tyrone Carlin is Deputy Vice-Chancellor (Academic) at Southern Cross University.
+Prior to joining Southern Cross University he was Professor of Financial Regulation and Reporting at the University of Sydney.
+His senior leadership experience includes service as Deputy Vice-Chancellor (Registrar) and Pro Vice-Chancellor (Education Operations) at the University of Sydney, Co-Dean of the University of Sydney Business School and Dean of Law at Macquarie University.
+He is a director of Universities Admission Centre (NSW & ACT) and the Urological Society of Australia and New Zealand.
+Professor Carlin is a member of the Audit Committee and the Risk and Compliance Committee, the Large Exposures Committee and the Marketing and Member Relations Strategy Committee.

 B.Ec, CA (FPS), FAICD